(I really love this part.)

 Some families base their school calendar on the weather.
 Down south, it is too hot to do anything except swim during the summer months.
 So some families prefer to start their new school year on June 1 and stay inside in the air conditioning doing school.
 Then, when fall comes around, they can take a school break and enjoy mild temperatures and being outside.

 Perhaps you need to think about a parent's work schedule.
 We have a friend who is a barge captain and is gone for several weeks at a time and then off for a while.
-To make the most of your time with Daddy home, you could easily schedule school based on his work shifts.
+To make the most of your time with Daddy at home, you could easily schedule school based on his work shifts.

 So your first job is to decide when your school year will start and how many days a week you want to work.
 Once you have those two things figured out, we will color-code your calendar.
 Here's the next post where we finish your school calendar.